 Media Literacy

 We live in an age of information overload.
 Every scroll, swipe, and headline shapes how we see the world – but not all of it is true, fair or accurate.
 Media literacy is the ability to critically access, analyse, evaluate, and create media in all its forms.
-It’s about learning to ask the right questions: Who made this?
-Why?
-Can I trust it?
-What’s missing?
+It’s about learning to ask the right questions:

 In a time when disinformation spreads faster than facts, and powerful interests manipulate narratives for profit or power, being media literate isn’t just helpful – it’s essential.
 It’s how we protect ourselves, our communities, and our democracies from harmful manipulation.
 Media literacy gives us tools to resist misleading stories, expose propaganda, and amplify truth – especially when truth is under threat.